 A year later, the council remains just as split on a possible repeal of binding arbitration.
 But council members agreed Monday night that the existing provision is unacceptable and voted 8-0, with Nancy Shepherd absent, to send it back to a committee that would come up with potential modifications.
 Changes could potentially include tying the arbitration process to the budget cycle and requiring the arbitration panel to consider issues such as the city's long-term financial future and equity among employee groups.

-The full council would then decide in late July whether to place the proposed modifications, or a repeal, on the ballot.
+The full council would then decide in late July whether to send the proposed modifications, or a repeal, on the ballot.

 Scharff and Holman once again proposed putting a repeal of binding-arbitration on the ballot, but they withdrew the proposal when it became clear that the council majority favored modification.
 Holman maintained that the provision strips the council of its power to oversee the city budget and called the debate an "issue of accountability."